nikx-gupta/nikx-gupta.github.io/frameworks/csharp/asyncawait.md

 	- ### When method execution encounters `await` operator, it captures the `Execution Context` of `Current Thread` and starts execution of the task which may or may not be in a new thread
 	- ### When the task completes any thread can resume the operation using the Captured Context Information, generally a pool thread

-### What classes are reponsible for Async State Machine
+### What classes are responsible for Async State Machine
 - `AsyncTaskMethodBuilder` in System.Runtime.CompilerServices
-	- Used by compiler to generate code for Async method
+	- Used by a compiler to generate code for Async method
 - `AsyncMethodBuilderCore` in System.Runtime.CompilerServices
 	- It captures the ExecutionContext and is responsible fo starting the awaited Task

 ## Important
 - ### Never block an asynchronous operation.
 Blocking an asynchronous operation will block calling thread from starting other tasks which can cause a deadlock in certain conditions
-- ### It is possible to return `void` from async method, but it should only be used for event handler
+- ### It is possible to return `void` from async method, but it should only be used for event handler, also it is difficult to propagate exceptions when return type is not Task
 - ### Try to cache the use of `Task.Result` if you are using same result repeatedly as each Task objects incurs penalty
 	```csharp
 	public static readonly Task<int> emptyTask = Task.FromResult(0);